cookpad/ViewsWaiter/readme.md

 val sendCommentPipeline = RxBroadcaster<Comment>()
 ```

-A pipeline might be too generic if it's responsibilities
+A pipeline is too generic if it's responsibilities
-are not clear:
+are not clear (it doesn't represent a single action):

 ```kotlin
 val recipePipeline = RxBroadcaster<Recipe>()
 ```

-A pipeline might be too specific if you need a lot of them to model
+A pipeline is too specific if you need a lot of them to model
 the interaction:
 ```kotlin
 val likeFirstRecipePipeline = RxBroadcaster<Recipe>()